altunixon/wips/lns/altina_ln/ASP-134-Chapter_4_The_Price_of_Betrayal.md

 "Because you violated orders, the victory that was in our grasp got away!
 And you are not even reflecting on your mistakes!
 Not only did you act without orders, you are hopelessly incompetent!
 You don’t have the qualification to command an army!"<br/>
 "Ughh… My face… was kicked…?!"<br/>
 Rockhoward nursed his nose.<br/>
-He said in a quivering voice:
+He said in a quivering voice:<br/>
 "Even if you are a royal, this is unforgivable!
 I’m the head of a Marquis house!"<br/>
 Altina replied in a louder voice.<br/>
 "Who cares!
 In my capacity as the Généralissime, I hereby declare— you are dismissed from your appointment as the commander of the Eighth Army!"<br/>